Working Papers

 Click for Abstract Understanding the impacts of new technology and innovations on the banking sector is important and of growing interest.
 However, there is limited research on the detailed channels of the impacts, and consequently, the evaluations for the aggregate welfare implications.
 We contribute both empirically and quantitatively.
 We use bank panel dataset and construct a new measure of overall banking innovations to document that banking innovations can reduce marginal net costs, which improve efficiency and may unintended increase bank risk-taking.
 We show the finding is quite robust under a battery of checks.
 In a new structural, quantitative model, banks with heterogeneous capital choose investment in innovation and also risky lending, face regulations on the capital requirement and have limited liability.
 When aggregate new technology improves, it can reduce financial intermediation costs and social deadweight loss; however, it will also change the bank's risk consideration and increases moral hazard when the cost is largely reduced.
 We also find several other new implications for R\&D investment credit policy and Capital Requirement policy.

-2 Firm Intangible Capital, Loan Contracts, and Monetary Policy [Coming Soon]
+2 Firm Intangible Capital, Loan Contracts, and Monetary Policy [SSRN link]

 with Renbin Zhang